The Building Type you choose for your Barndominium can affect your plans in many ways!

 Water resistance: how sealed is it?

 You want your metal roof as tight as possible.
-Some round roofs use complete panels over the entire building where as pitch roofs a ridge vent that runs along the top where the two metal sheets meet.
+Some round roofs use complete panels over the entire building whereas pitch roofs have a ridge vent that runs along the top where the two metal sheets meet.
 It is very important to install this correctly.
 Remember sometimes it rains sideways.

 The fasteners you choose also contribute to the water tightness now and years into the future.
 Please avoid nails they will eventually start to pull out.